Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: Introduction

 \item An excess of data, interpretable as $\overset{\scriptscriptstyle(-)}{\nu}_\mu \rightarrow \overset{\scriptscriptstyle(-)}{\nu}_e$ oscillations in both the neutrino and the anti-neutrino channels in the LSND and MiniBooNE data. \item A resonance-like excess in MiniBooNE's low energy data. \item Evidence for electron neutrino disappearance in experiments utilizing a Gallium source or reactor neutrinos. \item No anomalous neutrino or anti-neutrino disappearance at higher energy accelerator experiments or atmospheric neutrino experiments. \end{itemize}

-In this paper we discuss the problems associated with the conflicting results from appearance and disappearance experiments (for a recent review see \cite{Dentler:2018sju}) and develop a simple model adopting altered dispersion relations (ADRs) for sterile neutrinos which can explain both results consistently and describe the world's neutrino data successfully.
-To our knowledge, at present there exists no other model which achieves this task.
+In this paper we discuss the problems associated with the conflicting results from appearance and disappearance experiments (for a recent review see \cite{Dentler:2018sju}) and develop a simple model adopting altered dispersion relations (ADRs) for sterile neutrinos which may explain both results consistently and describe the world's neutrino data successfully.
+Other model set-ups, which can successfully reconcile LSND and MiniBooNE with disappearance results are e.g. decaying neutrino models \cite{deGouvea:2019qre, Dentler:2019dhz}, while \cite{deGouvea:2019qre} does not aim to explain the reactor anomaly at the same time.
+There are also models that seek to resolve these anomalies with the help of sterile neutrinos in Large Extra Dimensions (LED), e.g. \cite{Carena:2017qhd}.

 The paper is organized as follows: In section 2 we review the general framework of neutrino oscillations in the presence of sterile neutrinos.
 Section 3 discusses the effect of altered dispersion relations and points out the phenomenological difficulties that arise when only a single sterile neutrino is assumed.
-Section 4 discusses the complete $3+3\nu$ neutrino model and develops a phenomenological framework that can successfully describe all present neutrino data.
+Section 4 discusses the complete $3+3\nu$ neutrino model and develops a phenomenological framework that could be able to successfully describe the present neutrino data.
+Phenomenological implications of such models and several benchmark points in the parameter space are discussed in section 5.
+Finally, sections 6 and 7 briefly address open questions and cosmological constraints.

-\section{Neutrino oscillations in the presence of sterile neutrinos}
+\section{Neutrino Oscillations in the Presence of Sterile Neutrinos}

 The transition probability of neutrinos from one active flavor $\alpha$ to another flavor $\beta$ can be written as